Blog

 Scott Sandell

-Scott is Chairman, CEO, and Chief Investment Officer of NEA.
+Scott is Executive Chairman and Chief Investment Officer of NEA.
+He previously held the role of CEO, and prior to that, of Managing General Partner.
 Since joining the firm in 1996, Scott has led investments in a wide range of technology companies and has played a role in many industry-transforming businesses, including Bloom Energy, Cloudflare, Robinhood, Salesforce, Tableau, and Workday.
 Outside of NEA, Scott is actively involved with the National Venture Capital Association and is a founding director of the organization’s nonprofit, Venture Forward.
 He is also an Adjunct Lecturer at Stanford, where he teaches a course on principled entrepreneurship.

-Scott is Chairman, CEO, and Chief Investment Officer of NEA.
+Scott is Executive Chairman and Chief Investment Officer of NEA.
+He previously held the role of CEO, and prior to that, of Managing General Partner.
 Since joining the firm in 1996, Scott has led investments in a wide range of technology companies and has played a role in many industry-transforming businesses, including Bloom Energy, Cloudflare, Robinhood, Salesforce, Tableau, and Workday.
 Outside of NEA, Scott is actively involved with the National Venture Capital Association and is a founding director of the organization’s nonprofit, Venture Forward.
 He is also an Adjunct Lecturer at Stanford, where he teaches a course on principled entrepreneurship.

 Jeff Immelt